stentorium/stentor/api/reviews/stentor-models.api.md

 // @public (undocumented)
 export type OptStatus = "OPTIN" | "OPTOUT" | "PENDING";

-// Warning: (ae-missing-release-tag) "OVAIContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export interface OVAIContext {
-    appId?: string;
-    platform?: string;
-}

 // Warning: (ae-missing-release-tag) "Path" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public